Felt is a highly absorbent fabric made from cotton, wool, or other synthetic fibers matted together using heat, water, and pressure.

-Felt will usually take about 12 to 24 hours to dry completely.
-Once the paint is dry, you can put your project to use!
+The Felt will usually take about 12 to 24 hours to dry completely.
+Once the paint is dry, you can put your project to use.

 Challenges with Spray Painting Felt

-A few other problems you may face when painting felt include:
+A few other problems you may face when painting felt fabric include:

-- Felt is a very porous material.
-This means that when you try to paint it, the paint often seeps into the fabric and bleeds through.
+- Felt is an extremely porous material and when you try to spray it, the paint often seeps into the fabric and bleeds through.

 - If you use a brush to paint felt, the material may look scruffy and will feel uncomfortable to touch.
 This may also affect its appeal and overall beauty.